DataRole/api/sections/address-intelligence.md

 Authentication
 --------------

 Please ensure you're making a private (server-side) integration with DataRole for your authentication to guard against  your access credentials being compromised.
-You can use HTTP Basic Authentication or HTTP Header authentication.
+You can use HTTP Basic Authentication or HTTP Header Authentication.
 This is secure since all requests in the DataRole APIs use SSL.

 We suggest you do not implement public (client-side) integrations with DataRole as this will compromise your access credentials.